Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>(If ASVGF Denoiser is on)ASVGF Atrous Kernel Size - The amount of iterations the final ASVGF atrous goes through, limited to 4, 5, and 6</li>
   <li>Enable Tonemapping - Turns on Uchimura Tonemapping</li>
   <li>Enable TAAU - Use TAAU for upscaling(if off, you use my semi custom upscaler instead)</li>
+  <li>Use Altered Throughput Pipelien - Calculates throughput differently, helps with semi metallic surfaces for ASVGF</li>
+  <li>Use Checkerboarding - Only traces half the indirect rays, so quality is sightly decreased for a slight increase in performance</li>
+  <li>Use AntiFirefly - Enables RCRS filter for getting rid of those single bright pixels</li>
   <li>Atmospheric Scatter Samples - Lower this to 1 if you keep crashing on entering play mode(controls how many atmospheric samples are precomputed)</li>
   <li>Current Samples - Shows how many samples have currently been accumulated</li>
   </ul>